Cykelero/timefind/README.md

 Use this as a last resort, as this way of searching is significantly slower than non-interactive mode.

 You could for instance try to find when Stripe last redesigned their website.
-Reply yes when you see the new design, and no when you see an older one:
+Reply with yes when you see their latest design, and no when you see an older one:
 <pre>
 <b>$ timefind</b> stripe.com
 </pre>